gggeek/db-3v4l/README.md

 A platform dedicated to ease comparison of databases:

-a) allow testing SQL snippets across many db versions
+a) allow testing compatibility of SQL snippets across many different databases and versions

-b) allow doing full-fledged load testing, comparing results across many db versions
+b) allow doing full-fledged performance testing, comparing results across many db versions

 *** Work In Progress ***

+Broad advancement status:
+- command-line interface to execute SQL snippets on multiple databases and compare results: mostly done.
+  Missing feature: proper support for character sets
+- database support: good coverage.
+Of the 'well-known players', only Oracle is missing
+- GUI interface: completely missing

-See the [TODO](./TODO.md) and [CHANGELOG](./WHATSNEW.md) files for a broad overview of advancement status.
+See the [TODO](./TODO.md) and [CHANGELOG](./WHATSNEW.md) files for more details on recent improvements and future plans.

 In the meantime, you can try out http://sqlfiddle.com/